matplotlib/mplcairo/README.rst

 - cairo headers and import and dynamic libraries (``cairo.lib`` and ``cairo.dll``) *with FreeType support*.
-Note that this excludes, in particular, the Anaconda and conda-forge builds: they do not include FreeType support.
+Note that this excludes, in particular, most Anaconda and conda-forge builds: they do not include FreeType support.

-  I am in fact not aware of any such build available online, with the exception of https://github.com/preshing/cairo-windows/releases; however, this specific build appears to `misrender pdfs`_.
-Instead, a solution is to get the headers e.g. from a Linux distribution package, the DLL from Christoph Gohlke's cairocffi_ build, and generate the import library oneself using ``dumpbin`` and ``lib``.
+  The currently preferred solution is to get the headers e.g. from a Linux distribution package, the DLL from Christoph Gohlke's cairocffi_ build, and generate the import library oneself using ``dumpbin`` and ``lib``.

+  Alternatively, very recent conda-forge builds (≥1.16.0 build 1005) do include FreeType support.
+In order to use them, the include path needs to be modified as described below.
+(This is currently intentionally disabled by default to avoid confusing errors if the cairo build is too old.)

 - FreeType headers and import and dynamic libraries (``freetype.lib`` and ``freetype.dll``), which can be retrieved from